sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 ### Which Model Should Be Chosen?

 The best choice ultimately depends on the use case.
-For models of comparable size (~87 million parameters), I would personally choose **ConvNeXt-Base** for CPU-based production workflows, even though it may not deliver the highest accuracy.
+For models of comparable size (~87 million parameters), I would personally choose **ConvNeXt-Base** or perhaps **ViT-Base/16-224** for CPU-based production workflows, even though they may not deliver the highest accuracy.
 Accuracy can often be improved through fine-tuning and additional data, but speed remains consistent.

 For GPU-intensive, high-throughput workflows, a **ViT transformer** might be the best choice.